 - Mr. Max Van Horne, son of Professor Winston Van Horne

 Dr. Erin Winkler, Associate Professor at the Department of African & African Diaspora Studies, presented a portrait photograph of Professor Winston Van Horne to Mrs. Mary Van Horne, on behalf of the Department.

 In commemorating Professor Van Horne, Professor Patrick Bellegarde-Smith wrote the following:

 “Though he liked to work often in the shadow, Winston’s voice boomed and resonated far afield, his presence felt, if unseen.
 His vision carried beyond the confines of campus and town.
 He birthed a discipline, at once father and mother, but he would always say, that Africology was simultaneously the newest discipline and the oldest.
 He had reasons for the argument anchored in an understanding of African cosmological truths.
 Now that he has retreated to a well-deserved rest, he shall continue to work in the shadow, and his presence will continue to be felt, if unseen.”

 Dedication of the Winston Van Horne Seminar Room

 On April 26, 2013, Room 206 Mitchell Hall was dedicated in honor of Professor Winston Van Horne, by decree of the UWM Faculty Senate.

-The Department of Africology is saddened to announce that esteemed professor Dr. Winston Van Horne, founder of the discipline of Africology, passed away on May 24, 2013.
+The Department of African & African Diaspora Studies is saddened to announce that esteemed professor Dr. Winston Van Horne passed away on May 24, 2013.
 About Winston Van Horne’s life and career.